Fox’s aggressive bid for Thursday Night Football rights confirms that the NFL is still the top media property – but will it stay that way?

 Less is More?

-As shown by Figure 1, the 5-year, ~$3.3B deal Fox signed for Thursday Night Football rights represents continued growth in content costs since the initial ~$300M / year CBS paid for the 2014/15 slate of TNF games.
+The 5-year, ~$3.3B deal Fox signed for Thursday Night Football rights represents continued growth in content costs since the initial ~$300M / year CBS paid for the 2014/15 slate of TNF games.

 From a per-game perspective, the price has nearly doubled from ~$37.5M / game to ~$60M / game – however, this increase in price was not driven by a corresponding increase in viewership, but other factors, such as a hyper-competitive content market, as traditional content distributors like Fox are now being challenged by internet giants such as Amazon and Netflix.